 In addition, the impressive experience of the vast flat landscape speaks in all clarity from his large-format early main work, "The Net Mending Women," painted 1887/1889.

-From 1890 on, Liebermann transited from Realism to Impressionism, a style
+From 1890 onward, Liebermann transitioned from Realism to Impressionism, a style practiced in France for 15 years already.

 In their homeland, the three giants of German Impressionism, Max Liebermann, Max Slevogt, and Lovis Corinth, were known as Dreigestirn (triple star or officially translated triumvirate).

 The last painting we saw during our guided tour was Charlotte Berend-Corinth at her Dressing Table.
-She was a painter herself and Lovis Corinth's
+She was a painter herself and the wife of Lovis Corinth.
+Once again, and spontaneously, Lovis paid homage to her beauty, this time in a bright room, bathed in the light of a large window, producing subtle

 shades of turquoise, blue, and white.

-This painting follows the general subject of "Woman at the Toilet," characterized by the depiction of a lightly dressed beauty in an interior, sitting in front of a mirror and devoting herself to her appearance.
+This painting follows the general subject of "Woman at the Toilet," characterized by the depiction of a lightly dressed beauty in an interior, sitting before a mirror and attending to her appearance.

 We were at the end, but Red Baron continued to explore the adjacent rooms with German expressionists in droves.